EndPointCorp/end-point-blog/2022/09/dotnet6-postgresql-and-linux.md

 ### Installing and configuring Nginx

-> Just a heads up that the proceeding sections borrow from the [MSDN article](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-6.0) on hosting ASP.NET Core on Linux.
-Be sure to check out the article if you're in need of more info or additional help.
+> Just a heads up that the following sections borrow from the [MSDN article](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-6.0) on hosting ASP.NET Core on Linux.
+Be sure to check out the article if you're in need of more info or additional help!

 Now that we have the application running, we can prepare to deploy it to a Linux server.
 The first step in preparing your server to host the application is to install Nginx.
 Nginx will act as a reverse proxy to your .NET application running on localhost.
 To install Nginx, use the appropriate package manager for your Linux distro.
 For example, if you're running Debian, use apt-get to install Nginx: